 Xosphere loads into Kontakt as a single multi, so just the single instrument option to load that contains all the presets and sounds.
 This initially takes some time, perhaps 30 seconds, but once loaded all further patches load pretty much instantaneously.

 THE RED PILL OR THE BLUE PILL?

-When you first open Xosphere it looks very complicated, however it’s becomes a little simpler once you get your head around the interface.
-You are offered four separate zones at each corner of the screen (called ‘Morph Module Oscillators’, but that’s too much of a mouthful so we’ll call them ‘zones’), with a center area for configuring global effects.
+When you first open Xosphere it looks very complicated, however, it becomes a little simpler once you get your head around the interface.
+You are offered four separate zones at each corner of the screen (called ‘Morph Module Oscillators’, but that’s too much of a mouthful so we’ll call them ‘zones’), with a centre area for configuring global effects.
 Each zones is the same, only inverted which is a little weird to get the hang of.